 Coffee Shop/Wine Bar

 A coffee shop/wine bar is a prime example.
-Instead of just being a coffee shop, or just being a bar, why not both?
+Instead of just being a coffee shop, or just being a wine bar—be both.

 Be a coffee shop in the morning and early afternoon.
-Then make the smooth transition to a relaxed wine bar in the afternoon.
+Then make the smooth transition to a relaxed wine bar in the afternoon and evening.

 Having both in one is a great way to stand out and bring extra value to a small community.